 Building a sustainable procurement function

-After achieving initial quick wins, the focus turned from spend and contract review and optimisation to building a strong procurement function.
-Protiviti worked with key sponsors within the organisation to design a roadmap for standing up a procurement department that would incorporate leading practices and ensure processes, procedures and skills would be ingrained in the organisation for years to come.
+After achieving initial quick wins, the focus turned from spend and contract review and optimization to building a strong procurement function.
+Protiviti worked with key sponsors within the organization to design a roadmap for standing up a procurement department that would incorporate leading practices and ensure processes, procedures and skills would be ingrained in the organization for years to come.
 The company hired its first director of procurement and worked with Protiviti to develop purchasing standards and policies, along with job descriptions, to enable the function to staff up effectively.

 Value delivered: Spend transparency and efficiency in procurement operations

-As a result of these efforts, the organisation has recognised a significant, tangible return on its investment in creating a centralised procurement function.
+As a result of these efforts, the organization has recognized a significant, tangible return on its investment in creating a centralized procurement function.
 It successfully consolidated vendor lists throughout the enterprise, improved vendor management processes, and attained rich analysis and insights into its procurement practices.
 Despite the highest rates of inflation in four decades, the procurement function has successfully renegotiated with current vendors and solicited competitive bids to achieve significant savings.
 To date, the company has delivered $4.4 million in procurement savings and has achieved annual savings of $4 million.

 Identifying services not recently competitively bid enabled the procurement function to build its project pipeline, providing an ROI of 240%.